StuartHarris/wasmcloud-graphql-provider/README.md

 - [x] package node modules in binary
 - [x] pass DATABASE_URL from link through to config
 - [x] pass through example actor to demo functionality
-- [ ] make provider methods to async
-- [ ] tests
+- [x] don't block async in handler

 ## Notes

-This is a work in progress and not suitable for use anywhere, yet.
+This is a work in progress and not suitable for use anywhere, yet. :-)